Digital-Will-Inc/wortal-sdk-unity/README.md

 ### Localization

-Games on the Wortal need to support localization.
-Wortal Plugin offers functionality to check the player's browser language to determine what language the game should be played in.
+Games on the Wortal need to support localization. <b>WortalSDK</b> offers functionality to check the player's browser language to determine what language the game should be played in.
+This can be enabled or disabled in the `WortalSettings`.

 For all languages that will be supported in the game, you must add them to the `Supported Languages` config in the `WortalSettings`.
 Here you can also change the default language that will be used if the player's preferred language is not supported.

-Wortal Plugin does not offer localization features itself, only the player's preferred language.
+<b>WortalSDK</b> does not offer localization features itself, only checking the player's preferred language.

 ```c#
 // Event fired when the language is determined.